google/clusterfuzz/docs/getting-started/local_instance.md

 Note: the local instance may use ports [other than 9000](https://github.com/google/clusterfuzz/blob/master/src/local/butler/constants.py), such as 9008, for things like uploading files.
-Therefore, using the local instance may break if the needed ports are unavailable or if you can only access some of the needed ports from your browser.
+Therefore, using the local instance may break if the needed ports are unavailable or if you can only access some of the needed ports from your browser (for example: because of port forwarding or firewall rules when accessing from another host).

 ## Running a local bot instance